 Adjustments to be made in the self-employment pages of your personal tax return or the Partnership Tax Return

-If you have made a herd basis election then you should include the herd in box 84 of your self-employment (full) pages.
+If you’ve made a herd basis election then you should include the herd in box 84 of your self-employment (full) pages.

 It may be helpful if you provide in the ‘Any other information’ box 103 a breakdown of the figures showing the number and cost of the animals.
 Similarly, you can use box 103 to explain any herd basis adjustments in your accounts or how you worked out the adjustments in boxes 60 to 62.
 Providing this information with your tax return may help to avoid enquiries.

 To get to the taxable profit, special adjustments may be needed to the profits shown by the accounts.
 This will depend upon the way the herd is accounted for.
-You should deal with these adjustments by making entries in boxes 32 to 46 to remove profits or losses which have been included but which aren’t taxable, and/or expenses which have been included but which aren’t allowable.
-If you have included a sum, which isn’t taxable in your business turnover, in box 15, then you should make the adjustment in box 62.
+You should deal with these adjustments by making entries in boxes 32 to 46 to remove profits or losses which have been included but which are not taxable, and/or expenses which have been included but which are not allowable.
+If you’ve included a sum, which is not taxable in your business turnover, in box 15, then you should make the adjustment in box 62.